+Depression screening

+We cover one screening for depression per year.
+The screening must be done in a primary care setting that can provide followup treatment and/or referrals.

+There is no coinsurance, copayment, or deductible for an annual depression screening visit.

+Diabetes screening

-Services that are covered for you What you must pay when you get these services Depression screening We cover one screening for depression per year.
-The screening must be done in a primary care setting that can provide follow- In-Network: There is no coinsurance, up treatment and/or referrals. copayment, or deductible for an annual depression screening visit.
-Diabetes screening In-Network: We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
-There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.

 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.